 There is a strong link between mental health and bullying … young people who have experienced bullying are more likely to experience mental health issues and those who have mental health issues are more likely to be bullied”The Anti-Bullying Alliance

 Feeling safe, secure and valued is essential to children’s mental wellbeing and healthy development.
 As parents, carers, teachers and friends, we can all help to stop, and prevent, bullying – but sometimes it can be difficult to know where to begin.

-In this newly recorded audio series, Pat Capel – classroom teacher of 25 years and trained HG psychotherapist – shares invaluable insights and clear techniques that can be applied in any situation.
+Pat Capel – classroom teacher of 25 years and trained HG psychotherapist – shares invaluable insights and clear techniques that can be applied in any situation.
 By approaching bullying behaviour – and its consequences – through the lens of unmet emotional needs, Pat shows how the HG approach sheds light on why bullying behaviour happens, and unlocks practical and effective strategies for preventing – and stopping – it.

 - How to reduce anxiety in students and young people – webinar

 - How to work effectively with troubled and troublesome teens – live CPD workshop